 When you're reading, you may want to make notes or highlight snippets from an article.
 Pocket and Instapaper both have fairly strict limitations on this if you're using the free version.
 Pocket lets you create up to three highlights per article, removing that limit if you pay for Premium.
 Instapaper, on the other hand, allows you five highlights or notes per month total.
 If you make more than five highlights, you'll be told to upgrade to premium to get unlimited notes.
 You can delete older notes to create new ones, but otherwise you'll have to wait.

 In Instapaper, you can long-press a word and select the text you want to highlight or add notes to.
-A bar will appear with options to highlight the text, add a note, or search for dictionary or Wikipedia results.
+A bar will appear with options to copy, search, highlight the text, add a note, or share the text.
 Once you've made highlights, you can see them in a separate tab of the main app, but curiously you can't pull up a list of them in the article you're reading.

 Pocket largely works the same.
 Select text, and you can add a highlight—but you can't add any notes to highlighted text.
 Once you've made a highlight, you can send it to an external app like OneNote or Google Keep, but that's it.
 Pocket has a section in the app to view all of your highlights in one place, but you can also pull up the highlights on a specific article while reading it.
 The lack of notes is especially frustrating in Pocket, which is otherwise ideal for collecting resources for research projects.